lanternadev/lanterna-lab/README.md

 This milestone closes a two-month sprint focused on plumbing and reliability: ingestion pipelines, CI/CD, monitoring, and a first working UI.

-Upcoming phases will build on this base with re-ranking, SharePoint ACL integration, and evaluation dashboards.
+Upcoming phases will build on this base with Kubernetes, re-ranking, SharePoint ACL integration, and evaluation dashboards.

-**Next up:** bring reranker01 online (PyTorch + cross-encoder) to improve result ordering and lay the groundwork for fine-tuning.
+**Next up** (Sept 3, 2025): Standing up the Kubernetes infrastructure with Terraform and Ansible (k3s control plane + first worker node).
+This cluster will become the target for gradually migrating VM-based services into containers.

 ## Roadmap 2025–2026